Choppy314/nba-game-prediction/README.md

 # NBA Game Win Probability Prediction

-**Machine Learning project predicting NBA game outcomes using team statistics and player impact metrics.**
+A machine learning project that predicts NBA game outcomes using team stats and recent performance.

-## Project Overview
-This is first of all a passion project of mine as I have always wanted to try doing something like this.
-This project uses machine learning to predict NBA game winners based on:
-- Team efficiency metrics (Offensive/Defensive Rating, Pace, etc...)
+## About this project
+I started this mainly because I’ve always wanted to try building a sports forecasting model.
+As a basketball fan, this is first and foremost a passion project of mine.

+The model looks at things like:
-- Rolling averages (last 10 games performance)
+- How teams have been playing recently (last 10 games)
-- Advanced statistics (Field Goal %, 3-Point %, Rebounds, Assists, etc.)
+- Team efficiency stats (offensive/defensive ratings)
+- Basic box score stats (shooting percentages, rebounds, assists)
-- Contextual factors (home court advantage, rest days, back-to-back games)
+- Game context (home court, rest days, back-to-backs)
-- Differential features (home team stats minus away team stats)

-**Training Data:** 2022-23 and 2023-24 NBA seasons (~2,460 complete games)
-**Test Data:** 2024-25 season (October 2024 - January 2025, ~400-500 games already played).
-Possibly several games of 2025-26 season.
+**Training Data:** 2022-23 and 2023-24 NBA seasons **Test Data:** 2024-25 season.
+Possibly several games of 2025-26 season up for implementation.

 **Goal:** Achieve 65-70% accuracy with proper probability calibration (Brier Score < 0.24)